Can You Cancel Your Renters Insurance to Save Money?

 Rather than canceling renters insurance when you move, add an endorsement for a change of address.
-This could save you money by avoiding the penalty for canceling your policy.
-Plus, it will provide insurance coverage for your personal things while you move from one place to another.
+This address change could save you money by avoiding the penalty for canceling your policy.
+Plus, it will provide insurance coverage for your things while you move from one place to another.

 Renters insurance when you move is different from moving insurance.
 However, in most cases, it does still provide you with coverage for fire and theft.
-Contact your insurance company to find out what kind of solutions they can offer if you have an upcoming move planned.
+Contact your insurance company to determine what kind of solutions they can offer if you have an upcoming move planned.

 Coverage for Items in Storage

 Many people don't realize that renters insurance companies may be able to cover their items in storage.
 If you will be temporarily living somewhere else and want to store your things, you don't have to risk your furniture, collectibles, or other personal items.
-Each company will handle this differently, so find out what your policy covers before you decide to cancel it.
+Each company will handle this differently, so review your policy coverage before you decide to cancel it.

 Renters Insurance When Traveling

-Renters insurance may be able to cover your liability and your personal items while you travel, whether you keep your items in your home or put them in storage.
+Renters insurance may cover your liability and your possessions while you travel, whether you keep your items in your home or put them in storage.

 You may save money by canceling your renter's insurance, but be sure to ask about this option before you cancel.
 No matter how long you'll be away while traveling, you want to make sure your belongings are insured against theft or damage while you're gone.